-From the well-manicured landscaping to the summer concerts in the park and now with the amenities to come with The Resort in Phase II, there is no question that Playa Vista delivers a great lifestyle.
-As a resident of Playa Vista this is all paid for by you, me and our neighbors.
+From the well-manicured landscaping to the summer concerts in the park and now with the amazing amenities of The Resort in Phase II, there is no question that Playa Vista delivers a great lifestyle.
+All of these amenities and more are paid for by the home owners of Playa Vista through their HOA payments and a special transfer fee when homes change hands.

 In this post we will cover the fees associated with living in Playa Vista, what you get in return and a couple tips for negotiating the Community Enhancement Fee (this is the one you may not have to pay).